 ThinCats Lending Clubs (TLCs) are a portfolio of loans and therefore, a single status cannot be applied to them.
-TLCs are able to be traded on the Secondary Market until two months before the end of the loan period.
+TLCs are able to be traded on the Secondary Market until twelve months before the end of the loan period.

 The trading policy for TLCs allows for them to be traded on the Secondary Market even if the portfolio contains impaired loans.
 Information about the status of each loan and the breakdown of the mix of loans within any TLC can be found in the VIP Dropbox.
 If you are unsure how to access these documents please contact us via firstname.lastname@example.org and we will be happy to help.

 Detailed analysis of TLCs is published monthly and is made available to lenders with funds on the platform.
 All lenders are advised to complete their own due diligence prior to bidding on the secondary market so that they understand what they are purchasing.

 Auctions will begin the following day and be listed for 7 days.
 Lenders are able to request shorter auctions by contacting email@example.com.